Homeless Outreach Program

 - Infant and Baby Supplies

-We may be in Spring according to the calendar, but with the rains, keeping people warm, dry, and fed is an ongoing challenge.
+Whether the calendar says winter, spring, summer or fall, keeping people comfortable, dry, and fed is an ongoing challenge.
 We are in need of the following items:

 - Propane (1lb cans)